Eligibility for Study Abroad

 General Eligibility Criteria

-• At least one semester of grades on your Baruch transcript.
-To be eligible to study abroad, students must have at least one semester of grades on their Baruch transcript.
+- At least one semester of grades on your Baruch transcript.
+To be eligible to study abroad, students must normally have at least one semester of grades on their Baruch transcript.
+Please see below for policies relating to transfer students in their first semester of full-time study at Baruch.

 In addition to these general criteria, some policies apply to specific categories of students.